nasa/cumulus-template-deploy/docker/README.md

 ## teardown.sh

+Tears down all resources deployed by `deploy-all.sh`.

+## teardown-one-time-setup.sh

-Tears down all resources deployed by `deploy-all.sh` and `build/deployment-one-time-setup.sh`.
+Tears down all resources deployed by `build/deployment-one-time-setup.sh`.
+This is separate from `teardown.sh` to make sure the teardown function is complete before tearing down buckets, particularly the tf-state bucket.

 ## print-connection-commands.sh